aaAbdulkadir/DataPortfolio/Bootcamp/Final Project/README.md

 •	Implement the ETL to create and populate the tables in PowerBI ensuring all counts reconcile.

 •	Create a set of visualisations to meet the reporting requirements contained in the brief.

+- I used python to understand, clean and peform EDA of the data, I created an OLAP star scheam on SQL and finished it up with a dashboard on PowerBI.